 Lab to Plant Tools for Chemical Process Development

-Automated synthesis workstations replace traditional round bottom flasks or jacketed lab reactors and allow synthetic organic chemists to explore new reaction conditions and develop innovative chemistry in an R&D environment.
-Engineers apply an advanced version of these automated laboratory reactors (ALR) to measure real time reaction calorimetry and thermodynamic data for process safety understanding and control.
+Automated synthesis reactors and controlled laboratory reactors replace traditional round bottom flasks or jacketed lab reactors and allow synthetic organic chemists to explore new reaction conditions and develop innovative chemistry in an R&D environment.
+Engineers apply an advanced version of these automated laboratory reactor (ALR) systems to measure real time reaction calorimetry and thermodynamic data for process safety understanding and control.